IaroslavKuzichev/X-95/README.md

 # MRProject
-My mixed reality project for university
+My mixed reality game for university made in Unity